-- Identify suggested improvements for neighbourhood parks to guide future park improvement plans and capital projects, with the goal of attracting a wide range of ages, abilities and interests - Develop a long-term plan to guide for future improvements to waterfront park areas which offers an enhanced level of quality for visitors while recognizing the unique natural environment (e.g. facilities, public realm, animation) - Improve wayfinding and active transportation connections and facilities to parks and the waterfront - Develop a long-term plan to guide improvements for Beacon Hill Park to further animate the park and encourage broader use while protecting the park's natural and horticultural areas - For policies related to shoreline and coastal bluff ecosystem, see Section 15.
+- Identify suggested improvements for neighbourhood parks to guide future park improvement plans and capital projects, with the goal of attracting a wide range of ages, abilities and interests - Develop a long-term plan to guide for future improvements to waterfront park areas which offers an enhanced level of quality for visitors while recognizing the unique natural environment (e.g. facilities, public realm, animation) - As identified in the Parks and Open Space Master Plan, develop a City-wide strategy to guide the use of parks for people with and without dogs. - Improve wayfinding and active transportation connections and facilities to parks and the waterfront - Develop a long-term plan to guide improvements for Beacon Hill Park to further animate the park and encourage broader use while protecting the park's natural and horticultural areas - For policies related to shoreline and coastal bluff ecosystem, see Section 15.